ralna/GALAHAD/html/Python/_sources/reg.rst.txt

    DPS - global minization of a regularized quadratic function in a diagonalising norm using matrix factorization <dps>
    GLTR - global minization of a quadratic function within an ellipsoid using an iterative method <gltr>
    GLRT - global minization of a regularized quadratic function <glrt>
+   LLSR - global minization of a regularized linear least-squares objective using matrix factorizations <llsr>
    LLST - global minization of a linear least-squares objective within an ellipsoid using matrix factorizations <llst>
    LSTR - global minization of a linear least-squares objective within a sphere using an iterative method <lstr>
    LSRT - global minization of a regularized linear least-squares objective using an iterative method <lsrt>